silinternational/idp-in-a-box/terraform/031-email-service/README.md

 ## What this does

- - Create internal ALB for idp-broker
+ - Create internal ALB for email-service
  - Create task definition and ECS service for email-service
  - Create Cloudflare DNS record